json-schema-org/website/pages/understanding-json-schema/reference/type.md

 > Implementations may provide validation for only a subset of the built-in formats or do partial validation for a given format.
 For example, some implementations may consider a string an email if it contains an `@`, while others might perform additional checks for other aspects of a well-formed email address.

-The JSON Schema specification has a bias toward networking-related formats, likely due to its roots in web technologies.
+The JSON Schema specification has a bias toward networking-related formats due to its roots in web technologies.
 However, custom formats may also be used if the parties exchanging the JSON documents share information about the custom format types.
 A JSON Schema validator will ignore any format type it does not understand.

 ### Built-in Formats

-It should be noted that `format` is not limited because it only defines a specific set of valid values for formats.
-Users may define their own custom keywords to work with any specific data type, such as `integer`, `double`, `float`, etc. Below, we cover the commonly used `string` formats specified in the JSON Schema specification.
+It should be noted that `format` is not limited to a specific set of valid values or types.
+Users may define their own custom keywords including ones that work with JSON data types other than `string`, such as `number`.
+Below, we cover the formats specified in the JSON Schema specification.

 #### Dates and Times